ph1go/pyfolio2/README.md

 of your holdings in whatever coins you hold, updated to include earnings from ETH staking.

-It won't show you if your holdings are up or down or whatever, it just gives you an at-a-glance total according to the current prices on CoinMarketCap.
+It won't show you if your holdings are up or down or whatever, it just gives you an at-a-glance total according to the current prices on CoinGecko.
 If you're staking and you provide indexes of your validator(s), you will also see your earnings.

 Installation